judyboon/BASS/README.md

   > -output ../output/MCMC0PX20ik15n100

 Explaination of arguments:
--y: joint data matrix file (p by n) with variables (features) are represented by row and subjects are in column.
+* -y: joint data matrix file (p by n) with variables (features) are represented by row and subjects are in column
--sep: how the data are separated. arguments: "space" "tab"
+* -sep: how the data are separated. arguments: "space" "tab"
--k: initial number of latent factors.
+* -k: initial number of latent factors
--v: number of observations (views).
+* -v: number of observations (views)
--p1 up to -pv: the dimensions of each observation.
+* -p1 up to -pv: the dimensions of each observation
--n: number of subjects.
+* -n: number of subjects
--iter: maximum iteration allowed.
+* -iter: maximum iteration allowed
--step: number of steps to store parameters.
+* -step: number of steps to store parameters
--mcmc: number of MCMC steps.
+* -mcmc: number of MCMC steps
--px: number of PX-EM steps.
+* -px: number of PX-EM steps
--output: output directory.
+* -output: output directory